AndreasGkizis/search_tool_project/README.md

 # Search Tool Project
 ## Description

-This application has been created with the aim to help conservators in finding relative publucations according to the materials used in the research.
+This application has been created with the aim to help conservators in finding relative publications according to the materials used in the research.

 This would allow for the user to navigate the publication according to the materials they have available to find the options an techniques possible.
 This was done as part of a self learning process and thesis for the Technological Educational Institute of Athens, Department of Conservation of Antiquities and Works of Art.